 With war comes a need for weapons, and weapons must be traded for if desired en-masse.
 Merchants, seeing the gold to be made, went to the kingdoms of the east and procured the weapons required.
 Juraedon was quick to act, and with its safe position in the north, far from the fighting, Juraedon became wealthy.
-At the same time, Kilae had carved for itself a large kingdom, with its economy and political center along the coast of the continent Aran.
+At the same time, Kilae had carved for itself a large kingdom across coastal Aran.

 Sages secretly learned the words of Magic and became proto-wizards.
-The Mayor Lirit saw the great deeds that could be accomplished with Juraedon's discovery and forbade any citizens to leave the city, so afraid was he of the secret of Magic getting out.
-So Juraedon developed the science of Magic in secret, and though there were many close calls, the secret remained hidden, and the Hosts of Juraedon prepared for war.
-In a show of incredible trust not known in today's less noble times, the city-state of Juraedon brought proto-wizards to Kilae to teach that southern kingdom of the powers of Magic.
+The Mayor Lirit foresaw the great things that could be accomplished with Juraedon's discovery and forbade any citizens to leave the city.
+So Juraedon developed the science of Magic in secret.
+And though there were many close calls, the secret remained hidden, and the Hosts of Juraedon prepared for war.
+In a show of incredible trust not known in today's less noble times, the city-state of Juraedon brought proto-wizards to Kilae to teach the southern kingdom of the powers of Magic.
 And yet, still, the science remained a close secret.
 If there be any who denies miracles in history, let him witness this occasion.

-This is the history of an upstart city-state on the edges of the world.
-Today it is the head of a great empire.
+So, this is the history of an upstart city-state on the edge of the world.
+Now it is the head of a great empire.
 A proverbial story to be honored and admired.